-In this article we have listed 4 ways on how your PSP can issue IBANs.
+In this article we have listed 4 ways of how Payment Service Providers (PSP) can issue IBANs to their customers.

 An international bank account number (IBAN) is a standard international numbering system for bank accounts worldwide.
 The IBAN comprises a code that identifies the account’s country, the account holder’s bank and the account number itself.
 The IBAN is created according to international standards.
 Following these standards, the creation of IBANs is coordinated and regulated at the national level.

 The IBAN allows everyone worldwide to quickly identify the country where the bank and the money transfer recipient’s account number are located.
 The IBAN also acts as a method of checking whether the transaction details are correct.
 The number usually starts with a two-digit country code, then two numerals, followed by up to thirty-five alphanumeric characters.

 If you plan to operate as a Payment Service Provider, digital bank or e-wallet and open current/payment accounts, you will need to assign IBANs for your customers.
 There are various ways how you can receive these IBANs.

 1-Become a SEPA participant and issue dedicated IBANs for your customers

 To join the SEPA scheme, Payment Service Providers and E-Money institutions need to comply with the European Payments Council (EPC) requirements: